Arab diplomats voice anger at EU inaction on Gaza war

 "It's very dangerous not only for our neighbourhood but also for you, for Europe," said Egypt's EU envoy Badr Abdelatty, commenting on the risk of spillover of violence from the Middle East to Europe.

-The Arab diplomats spoke to press one day after a bomb strike on the Al-Ahli hospital in Gaza killed hundreds of people.
+The Arab diplomats spoke to press two days after a bomb strike on the Al-Ahli hospital in Gaza killed hundreds of people.

 Israel and the US have said it was a stray rocket fired by Palestinian fighters.

-But the 15 Arab ambassadors stood behind Palestine's Alfarra, while wearing pro-Palestinian scarves, as he accused Israel of lying.
+But the 15 Arab ambassadors stood behind Palestine's Alfarra, while wearing pro-Palestinian scarves, as he accused Israel of lying about its own Al-Ahli culpability.

 The other countries represented were Algeria, Iraq, Kuwait, Libya, Morocco, Mauritania, Oman, Saudi Arabia, Sudan, Syria, Tunisia, and Yemen.